filecoin-project/FIPs/FIPS/fip-nnnn-eam-eth-accounts.md

 It is worthy to note that Filecoin already supports secp256k1 ECDSA signatures under signature type 1.
 Clients are expected to reuse existing signature verification and key recovery logic.
 However, what differs is the authentication logic.
-The original signature payload must be reconstructed by repacking the RLP-encoded [EIP-1559 transaction].
+The original signature payload must be reconstructed by repacking the RLP-encoded [EIP-1559 Ethereum transaction].
 Any flaws in this logic is subject to security events.

 ## Incentive Considerations